 For those who have already graduated from college, earning a master’s degree at a program such as North Carolina State’s Integrated Manufacturing Systems Engineering Institute (IMSEI) is also an increasingly popular option.
 In fact, master’s degrees in manufacturing engineering and related fields are not that far behind bachelor’s degrees, increasing from 2,565 diplomas in 2007 to 4,102 diplomas in 2016.

 The number of both bachelor’s and master’s degrees awarded in manufacturing engineering has increased by more than 150% over the past decade, which indicates that many students clearly have a strong interest in a manufacturing engineering career.
 Here are some reasons why students think it’s a good idea to be a manufacturing engineering major again:

 There are many specialties students can explore.

 Getting a manufacturing engineering degree offers many opportunities to conduct lab research and academic projects while at school.
-For example, at The Ohio State University, the Center for Design and Manufacturing Excellence (CDME), part of the Ohio Manufacturing Extension Partnership (MEP) and the , provides to work directly with research faculty and small and medium-sized manufactures in engineering research and innovation acceleration.
+For example, at The Ohio State University, the Center for Design and Manufacturing Excellence (CDME), part of the Ohio Manufacturing Extension Partnership (MEP) and the MEP National NetworkTM, provides opportunities for undergraduate and graduate students to work directly with research faculty and small and medium-sized manufactures in engineering research and innovation acceleration.